macs3-project/MACS/README.rst

 :bdgbroadcall:        Call broad peaks from bedGraph output.
 :bdgcmp:              Deduct noise by comparing two signal tracks in bedGraph.
 :bdgdiff:             Differential peak detection based on paired four bedgraph files.
+:diffpeak:            Another differential peak detection based on paired four bedgraph files, with more statistics.
 :filterdup:           Remove duplicate reads at the same position, then convert acceptable format to BED format.
 :predictd:            Predict d or fragment size from alignment results.
 :pileup:              Pileup aligned reads with a given extension
                       size (fragment size or d in MACS language).
 Note there will be no step for duplicate reads filtering or sequencing depth scaling, so you may need to do certain post- processing.
 :randsample:          Randomly sample number/percentage of total reads.
 :refinepeak:          (Experimental) Take raw reads alignment, refine peak
                           summits and give scores measuring balance of forward-